Top 8 Best Illustrator Alternatives (Free & Premium)

 This compatibility enables designers to utilise a full range of design tools to achieve the results they are hoping for from their end designs.

-Collaboration with other users on each design in real-time without emailing large files back and forth is another significant feature offered by Adobe Illustrator.
+Another significant feature Adobe Illustrator offers is a collaboration with other users on each design in real-time without emailing large files back and forth.

 Illustrator’s collaborative capabilities also make it far easier to work seamlessly across the miles with team members worldwide.